KHRD

 KHRD (103.1 FM, "Red 103.1") is a commercial radio station in Redding, California, broadcasting to the Redding, California and Red Bluff, California areas.

 KHRD airs a classic rock music format.

-Dave Tappan is the current morning show host.
-Ryan O'Brien hosts middays from 10:00-3:00, and Eddie Valdez does afternoons from 3:00-6:00.
+Bob & Tom the highly successful syndicated program is the current morning show.
+Jordan hosts midday's from 10:00-2:00, and Michael Kaufman does afternoons from 2:00-6:00.

-Station programming features include The Double Shot Weekend, The Double Shot Lunch, Dumbass of the Day as well as a weekly featured artist.
+Tim Bucmoore does evenings (6-10p) on Red as well as Jordan, Big Papa Beau Reyes, Zander and Grateful Don Potter all doing weekend shows.

+Station programming features include Red Featured Artist of the Week, Classic Rock Block Party Weekend, and Free Lunch Fridays.

 KHRD listeners (who are known as "Red Heads") are passionate about classic rock and can be heard on-air and at station events shouting "Red Rocks" as a tribute to their favorite station.

 History

 KHRD has aired numerous music formats, making attempts at both country music and heavy metal music through the years.

 The country station was called B-103.1 and 93.3, and its call letters were KAWX.

 In 2006, KHRD went to an "all" classic rock format and this has proved to a successful move as ratings and revenue have increased since the format switch.